ARKX35 Masters’ thesis direction, Urban Challenges

 Specific submission requirements

-There is a constant focus on the posters as the main medium and format for the graphical communication of the thesis process and all the work produced.
-Models as a tool for exploring ideas (theoretical and practical) but also to communicate the exploration process and the conclusions achieved.
+There is a constant focus on the posters and drawings as the main medium and format for the graphical communication of the thesis process and all the work produced.
+The Project Plan, at the end of the preparatory course has to be composed and synthesized in a poster format, as an explorative exercise of communication.

 • Allen, Stan (2011) Landform building: architecture's new terrain, Lars Müller Publishers,